 Goods and Services Tax is a comprehensive tax levied on the supply of goods and services across India.
 GST is a destination-based consumption tax, and the taxable event supplies as against the existing taxable events of sale, manufacture or provision of service.

-The federal structure of India has resulted in indirect taxes being administered by both Centre and State.
+The federal structure of India has resulted in indirect taxes being administered by both the Centre and State.
 The lack of the facility to utilize credits across these two entities had resulted in the cascading of taxes across the supply chain and across state borders.
-In addition, the burden of compliance had also increased due to involvement of multiple agencies.
+In addition, the burden of compliance had also increased due to the involvement of multiple agencies.
 It was in keeping with this sentiment, that GST was conceived, wherein it strives to address these concerns by driving uniformity across India through a single tax and ensuring an unrestricted flow of tax credit.

 Some of the salient features of the GST regime are:

 The GST rates in India have been determined as follows:

 Under the GST regime, the registration threshold is INR 10 Lakh for special category states (Arunachal Pradesh, Assam, Jammu and Kashmir, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura, Himachal Pradesh and Uttarakhand) and INR 20 Lakh for Rest of India.
 Small dealers with turnover below INR.